meistero/Samoa/README.md

     scons asagi_dir=<asagi_dir> compiler=intel target=debug scenario=swe -j<threads>

 Executables will be created in the directory samoa_dir/bin and should be run from samoa_dir.

+## Execution

+For execution parameters refer to the online help by calling the executable with '-h' or '--help'.